• Skip to main content

 • Nitrates, when converted to nitric oxide, relax blood vessels helping to lower blood pressure.

-Research on Beets Specific to T2 Diabetes
+Research on Beets Specific to Type 2 Diabetes

 • Beets have been shown to be effective at lowering blood pressure, reducing cholesterol, reducing LDL oxidation